 Emotionally, you experience fascination as a feeling of confidence and clarity.
 It's a wellspring.
 You are calm and focused.
 Your brain enters a semi-euphoric state.

 You are are literally using less brain power when you are in the fascination flow.

 How can you fascinate and enthrall your audience?

 Your own personality has certain fascinating qualities.
 When you begin to understand what makes you fascinating to other people, it becomes easy to see why people want to hire you, promote you, connect with you, buy from you, and even fall in love with you.

 When you fascinate someone--a potential client, a coworker or an employee--you become more worthy of attention.

 Watch this short video clip, where I explain how unlocking your Fascination Advantage® is the first step to becoming instantly compelling to your listener:

 Click the image above to watch the video!

 Have you discovered your own Fascination Advantage?
 Then you’ve uncovered your natural powers of persuasion, so that people are more likely to listen to you, remember you, trust you and respect you?
-Log into your account now and review your Fascination Advantage profile.
+Log into your account now and review your Fascinate profile.

 Don’t have an account?
-Take the Fascination Advantage assessment right here.
+Take the Fascinate test and get your profile right here.